Transport by water

 What is NAIADES and why is it important?

-• The EU waterway transport policy that aims for better use of inland shipping to relieve congested transport corridors and a transition to zero emission, climate resilience and digitalisation.
+• The EU waterway transport policy aiming for a better use of inland shipping to relieve congested transport corridors and a transition to zero emission, resilience and digitalisation.

 Priorities for INE